mvt-project/mvt/README.md

 First you need to install dependencies, on Linux `sudo apt install python3 python3-pip libusb-1.0-0` or on MacOS `brew install python3 libusb`.

-Then you can install mvt from pypi with `pip install mvt`, or directly form sources:
+Then you can install mvt from pypi with `pip3 install mvt`, or directly form sources:
 ```bash
 git clone https://github.com/mvt-project/mvt.git
 cd mvt